-Although Surgilube® Surgical Lubricant comes in convenient single-size foil packets and a variety of other sizes to meet your needs in any setting, when you forget to order more or restock your stash, you could find yourself in a situation where you need some emergency lubricant to get the job done.
+Although Surgilube® Surgical Lubricant comes in convenient single-use packets and a variety of other sizes to meet your needs in any setting, when you forget to order more or restock your stash, you could find yourself in a situation where you need some emergency lubricant to get the job done.
 We highly recommend that you locate some more Surgilube because it is the safest to use.
 Its high-viscosity formula and bacteriostatic properties make it safe and easy to use.
 However, there are some situations where you may find yourself unable to find more lubricant and the circumstances require emergency lubricant.
 Join us as we discuss some of the things that can and cannot be used as a lubricant.

 As a caution, alternative lubricants should only be used to perform an emergency airway procedure or in the rectum.
 They should never be used for procedures that can wait or in cavities other than the nose or rectum.